 One of the traditional public school districts where residents pay a housing price premium so their kids can attend the schools is West Bloomfield.
 Their mission and vision statement: The West Bloomfield School District educates students to be their best in and for the world. … We will develop socially responsible citizens empowered to meet the challenges of a rapidly changing global society, and who are characterized by curiosity, creativity, critical thinking and the ability to effectively communicate and collaborate.

-But its not just private schools serving the affluent who describe their mission this way.
+But its not just elite private schools and affluent suburban public school districts who describe their mission this way.
 So do the best of the schools that are the result of the bipartisan urban education reform movement of the past two decades.
-At the core that movement believes that all students deserve the highest quality education.
+That movement believes that all students deserve the highest quality education.
 That education is the most important vehicle for providing every child with an equal opportunity to realize the American Dream.

 Similarly the Detroit Edison Public Schools Academy (DEPSA) –– the first high school Michigan Futute Schools invested in –– mission statement reads: Detroit Edison Public School Academy exists to prepare students entrusted to our care for a future as compassionate and caring global citizens and successful life long learners.
 Academic development is achieved in a dignified and supportive environment that incorporates diversity, family, staff, and community partnerships, in pursuit of educational excellence.
 The mission is achieved by providing an academic program that incorporates the growth and development of the whole child.
 Parents, communities and staff are committed to serving and providing a world-class education for tomorrow’s leaders.
 The mission is obtained with a sense of commitment to excellence and the results that this commitment engenders.